WarwickTechCrew/tc-website-wiki/wiki/06-directories/04-tech-socs.md

 ## [TEC PA & Lighting (Nottingham)](https://www.nottinghamtec.co.uk/)

-Also at the University of Nottingham, TEC seem to have a lot of cool equipment, running tech for the Uni's grad ball.
-Members apparently get [crew food at or after events](https://join.nottinghamtec.co.uk/).
+Also at the University of Nottingham, TEC seem to have a lot of cool equipment, running tech for the Uni's grad ball and doing a lot more external hires for companies around Nottingham.
+Members get [£15.25 for crew food at or after events](https://join.nottinghamtec.co.uk/).
 They also have a moose as their mascot, which is fun.

 ## [Bedlam Theatre (Edinburgh)](https://www.bedlamtheatre.co.uk/)